MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-catalog-connector.md

 ### 1. **Unable to sign in due to Single Sign-on enabled ServiceNow instance**

 If your organization has enabled Single Sign-on (SSO) to ServiceNow, you may have trouble logging in with the service account.
-You can bring up username and password based sign-in by adding <em> `login.do`</em> to the ServiceNow instance URL.
+You can bring up username and password-based sign-in by adding <em> `login.do`</em> to the ServiceNow instance URL.
 Example: `https://<your-organization-domain>.service-now.com./login.do`.

 ### 2. **Unauthorized or forbidden response to API request**